raorla/FAQ/README.md

 ## 🔹 Integration Issues
 ### Problem
 CORS in Development

--**Error Message:** "Access to fetch at 'https://ipfs-upload.v8-bellecour.iex.ec/api/v0/add' has been blocked by CORS policy"
+**Error Message:** "Access to fetch at 'https://ipfs-upload.v8-bellecour.iex.ec/api/v0/add' has been blocked by CORS policy"
 ### Solution
 - Use the recommended IPFS gateway: https://ipfs-gateway.v8-bellecour.iex.ec
 - For content creators, use: https://github.com/iExecBlockchainComputing/content-creator-usecase-demo/.env.prod